-A drinking vessel for wine in ancient Greece, which is also documented in Greek mythology as the drinking vessel of the gods.
-The cup-shaped vessel was vertically attached to two opposite, widely curved and raised handles, on which it was held with both hands while drinking.
-The Kantharos also served as a votive offering (votive of lat.
-Votum = vow), which was sacrificed according to a vow (ex voto) at holy place as a sign of gratitude for the rescue from an emergency.
+A drinking vessel in ancient Greece, which is also documented in Greek mythology as the drinking vessel of the gods.
+The cup-shaped vessel was vertically attached to two opposite, widely curved and raised handles, by which it was held with both hands while drinking.
+The kantharos was also used as a votive offering (votive from Latin votum = vow), which was offered in accordance with a vow (ex voto) at a holy place as a sign of thanks for being rescued from an emergency.
 It was also often used as a religious cult object.
-With the thyrsos staff, the kantharos was an attribute of the wine god Dionysus, with which he was often depicted.
-The tondo (round picture) on an Attic drinking bowl dates from 480/470 BC.
-The goddess Athena fills wine from an Oinochoe (wine jug) into the Kantharos of the hero Heracles.
+Together with the thyrsos staff, the kantharos was an attribute of the wine god Dionysus, with whom he was often depicted.
+The tondo (round image) on an Attic drinking bowl dates from 480/470 BC.
+The goddess Athena fills wine from an oinochoe (wine jug) into the kantharos of the hero Heracles.